 As I get older, I’m crazy about keeping my own skin protected from the sun.
 I’ve been known to douse myself in sunscreen on days we’re out and about.
 And I almost always have a hat on.

 Because of this, I’m of course also crazy about keeping my daughter out of the sun.
-Toddler sunglasses, wide brim hats, and kids sunscreen are everyday staples in our house.
+Toddler sunglasses, wide brim hats, and kids sunscreen are everyday staples in our house, and constants in our diaper bag.
 However, that’s only because she’s old enough to tolerate wearing them.